-This is important: if the lamination is made with adhesive, this is seen as a separate layer in the material composition, and more information needs to be collected from the supplier.
-The adhesive might also contain substances that need to be considered in the evaluation of the finished paper sack.
+This is important because the adhesive might contain substances that need to be considered in the evaluation of the finished paper sack.

 Does the paper sack contain a functional barrier against migration of chemicals?
 This is important as the presence of a functional barrier against migration of chemicals (as defined in (EU) No 10/2011) can reduce the testing needed to show compliance since this layer prevents migration of substances from the outer layers.
 Examples of materials that can act as a functional barrier are aluminium and in some cases PET.